Icinga/icinga2/INSTALL.md

             variable `ICINGA2_WITH_PGSQL` to `OFF` to disable this module
 * optional: YAJL (yajl-devel on RHEL, libyajl-dev on Debian)
 * optional: libedit (libedit-devel on RHEL, libedit-dev on Debian)
-* optional: Termcap (libtermcap-devel on RHEL, libtermcap-dev on Debian) - only required if libedit doesn't already link against termcap/ncurses
+* optional: Termcap (libtermcap-devel on RHEL, not necessary on Debian) - only required if libedit doesn't already link against termcap/ncurses

 Note: RHEL5 ships an ancient flex version.
 Updated packages are available for example from the repoforge buildtools repository.